underscorefunk/build-apps-with-rust/src/event_bubbling_and_signal_generics.md

 - What generics are in Rust's type system at an introductory level

 ## The Lesson

+> Caveat: The following lesson is intended to show you an overview of a pattern to respond to events which are emmitted by a component's children.
+This is not a complete patter.
+A description of the tricky spots exists at the end of this lesson.

 We've established that the document object model (DOM) is a tree like representation of DOM nodes which is a browsers data structure containing information about what's on a web page.
 When events happen in a browser, the event will triggered at the lowest, most specific, DOM node.
 That event will bubble up until it's handled or prevented from continuing.
 Bubbling up means that the original event will be given the opportunity to handled by the originating element's parents, one at a time, until it reaches the top of the DOM tree.

 If we take the following HTML: